 NORTH COAST

 Bangor.
 Originating as a 6th-century monastery, it is now the largest city in Gwynedd and a major transport hub for North Wales.
 Bangor University is rated as the best in Wales.
-A few kilometers east of town accessed by a lovely road through mature woods, is Penrhyn Castle, a 19th-century neo-Norman folly both tasteless and formidable.
+A few kilometres east of town accessed by a lovely road through mature woods, is Penrhyn Castle, a 19th-century neo-Norman folly both tasteless and formidable.
 It has extravagant rooms with intricately carved ceilings, opulent furniture and even early flushing toilets.
 The Victorian walled gardens may be the best thing here. £12, £8 for the gardens.

 Conwy.
 This is Britain’s most complete walled town.
 Conwy Castle is one of King Edward’s ‘iron ring’.
 It has the best views from the battlements of any of Edward’s castles.
 Approaching from the east, the highlight is the three bridges crossing the River Conwy: Thomas Tedford’s 1826 suspension bridge (one of the first of its kind in the world) and Robert Stephenson’s 1848 wrought iron railway bridge (the first-ever tubular bridge).
 The third bridge is the present stone highway bridge.